adamdehaven/perfect-pullquotes/readme.txt

 == Changelog ==

 = 1.7 =
-* MAJOR UPDATE: Changes shortcode FROM [pullquote] TO [perfectpullquote]
+* MAJOR UPDATE: Changes shortcode FROM [pullquote] TO [perfectpullquote].
+Shortcodes in all existing posts will need to be updated to [perfectpullquote].
-  * SHORTCODES IN ALL EXISTING POSTS WILL NEED TO BE UPDATED TO [perfectpullquote]

 = 1.6.3 =
 * Compatibility updates for Wordpress 4.5.1